 Best Diablo Recip Blade for Thin Metal Cutting

 Metal cutting differs greatly from wood cutting.
 You need higher tooth counts to cut through the metal without ripping teeth off.
 The variable tooth design that gives you an advantage in wood works against you in metal.
 There, a symmetrical configuration works better.
-Bi-metal blades don’t usually last long and you can forget about making much more than a scratch in stainless steel.
+Bi-metal blades don’t usually last long and you can forget about making much progress in stainless steel.

 Once again, carbide is king for cutting performance and durability by a long shot.
 For this reason, we recommend the Diablo Steel Demon carbide thin metal recip blade.

 For thin metal less than 3/16″ or 1/8″ like EMT, you normally go with bi-metal blades.
 It’s the domain of electricians and plumbers for the most part.
 The high tooth count of thin metal blades (usually around 20 TPI) gives you a cleaner cut to work with.
-This TPI level used to be a bi-metal only application since you can’t attach carbide teeth at that level.
+This TPI level used to be a bi-metal-only application since you can’t attach weld or braze individual carbide teeth at that level.
 However, Diablo just released a thin metal reciprocating saw blade that uses a carbide strip that the teeth are ground into.

 Best Diablo Reciprocating Saw Blade for Medium Metal

-Medium thickness (1/16″ – 1/8″) metal is that middle ground where a lot of demo work takes place along with some plumbing.
-The best reciprocating saw blades for medium metal cutting are around the 10 TPI range.
-Definitely go with carbide if you’re making more than a couple of cuts.
-The Diablo Steel Demon Carbide Medium Metal reciprocating saw blade definitely fits the bill.
+Medium thickness (1/16″ – 1/8″) metal falls into that middle ground where a lot of demo work takes place (along with some plumbing).
+The best Diablo reciprocating saw blades for medium metal cutting are around the 10 TPI range.
+Definitely go with carbide if you’re making more than the occasional cut.
+Fpr professionals who want a reliable and durable blade, the Diablo Steel Demon Carbide Medium Metal reciprocating saw blade definitely fits the bill.

 Best Diablo Reciprocating Saw Blade for Thick Metal Cutting

-Previously, we recommended the Diablo Steel Demon Thick Metal blade.
-Now, however, we love the performance and durability of the stout Diablo Steel Demon Amped Carbide Thick Metal reciprocating saw blade.
-While not cheap, it offers incredible life and cutting speed through stainless steel and cast iron pipe.
+While Diablo continues to sell the standard Steel Demon blades, we love the enhanced performance and durability of the Diablo Steel Demon Amped Carbide Thick Metal blades.
+While not cheap, they offer incredible life and cutting speed through cast iron pipe and even stainless steel.

-Before this, thick metals like cast iron often require a torch to cut effectively.
-Then came diamond blades—but they take forever and cost a fortune.
-Dedicated thick metal Sawzall blades let you use your reciprocating saw instead.
-The tooth count here drops to the 8 TPI range – right in the wheelhouse of carbide wood blades.
+Before this, thick metals like cast iron often required a torch to cut effectively.
+Next came diamond blades—but they take forever and cost a fortune.
+Dedicated thick metal Sawzall blades drop the tooth count to the 8 TPI range—similar to what you find with carbide wood blades.

-Although the TPI is similar, the tooth geometry is set differently to work through thicker metals.
-Since the carbide is harder than what you’re cutting through, it’s able to cut much faster than most of your other options.
+While the TPI may be similar, the tooth geometry differs greatly to work through these thicker metals.
+As a harder metal blend, the carbide cuts more quickly than other options.
 Don’t even think about going with bi-metal for these applications greater than 1/8″ thick.
 At best, it’ll take a long time or multiple blades to get through it.
-At worst, you’re barely scratching the material.
+At worst, you’re just rubbing grooves into the pipe.

 Best Diablo Reciprocating Saw Blade for Multi-Purpose